Striderzet/Waether-Tracker/README.md

 - When the app is hard closed and restarted, the last tapped queried result will be shown instead of the empty state view.
 This will also stay persisted until another successful queried result is tapped.

 ### Focus Areas:
-Async await networking layer with generic object setting for parsing and flexibility, dependency injection, Swift Concurrency.
+Async await networking layer with generic object setting for parsing and flexibility, dependency injection, Swift Concurrency, MVVM with SwiftUI.
 I feel these areas are key because they are essential for not only the app to run smoothy, but for other developers to come in and be able to hit the ground running to add features and maintain the app.
 I practice these no matter the size of the app.

 ### Time Spent:
 About 5.5 hours.
 The extra time was spent on adding some unit tests to the app for light coverage.